IHTSDO/MLDS/src/main/documentation/Build-deploy.md

 ##Build dependencies:
 To run Maven, we need:

-- a recent JDK (>=17)
+- a recent JDK (>=25)
 - Maven
-- NodeJS: apt-get install nodejs (or nodejs-legacy, depending on os version).
-Make sure that "node --version" returns something > 0.10.10
-- ruby: apt-get install ruby
-- compass: apt-get install ruby-compass
-- bower: npm install -g bower
-- grunt: npm install -g grunt-cli

-Note:  It requires at least JDK 17 and you think you have that already, then check what's actually being used by typing
+Note:  It requires at least JDK 25 and you think you have that already, then check what's actually being used by typing
 	mvn -version
 If maven is using the wrong version of java, then you might want to set the JAVA_HOME environmental variable in your ~/.bash_profile file.